-Based on the DEMPE principles, the intangible outcomes should be aligned with the value creation of intangible assets (the functions performed, the assets used and the risks assumed), avoiding profit shifting achieved through artificial structures.
+On the basis of the DEMPE principles, the intangible outcomes should be aligned with the value creation of intangible assets (the functions performed, the assets used and the risks assumed), avoiding profit shifting achieved through artificial structures.

 Note that substance principles regarding intangible property had previously been introduced into Portuguese law but this was done through an amendment to the Portuguese patent box regime.
 The amendment was made in line with the modified nexus approach developed as part of the BEPS Action 5, which requires that the benefits received be aligned with the actual activities performed by the taxpayer claiming the benefits.

-Based on the above, it is expected that the Portuguese tax authorities will increase their scrutiny for substance under transfer pricing analyses related to intangible property.
+On the basis of the above, it is expected that the Portuguese tax authorities will increase their scrutiny for substance under transfer pricing analyses related to intangible property.

 However, it is not yet clear how, in practice, the application of these principles will materialise in transfer pricing adjustments in Portugal.
 In this regard, it should be noted that, although Portuguese tax authorities have already tried to apply substance principles and requalify transactions under the transfer pricing rules, it has been argued by taxpayers that the requalification of transactions can only be made under the general anti-avoidance rule and only where the conditions of the anti-avoidance rule apply.

-Portuguese legislation, in Article 138 of the CIT Code and Ministerial Order 620-A/2008 of 16 July 2008, provides for a system of advance pricing agreements (APAs), in line with the OECD Guidelines.
+Portuguese legislation, in Article 138 of the CIT Code and Ministerial Order No. 620-A/2008 of 16 July 2008, provides for a system of advance pricing agreements (APAs), in line with the OECD Guidelines.

 APAs are intended to provide legal certainty to taxpayers through prior consensus with the tax authorities regarding the transfer pricing methods used to determine arm's-length conditions of controlled transactions covered by the APA (as the tax authorities agree not to seek transfer pricing adjustments for such transactions while the APA is in force).